partigabor/aromatica-old/database/output/md/black_cardamom_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-Fruit of Amomum subulatum, also known as brown cardamom; greater cardamom; Indian cardamom; Nepal cardamom; Indian black cardamom; Bengal cardamom; big cardamom; hill cardamon; winged cardamom; fake cardamom; false cardamom; amomum*.

-Black Cardamom (*Amomum subulatum* Roxb.) is a culinary spice from the *Zingiberaceae* family,[^powo] originating in the region(s) of HimalayasIt is used for its seed pod, primarily for nan.
+Fruit of Amomum subulatum, also known as brown cardamom; greater cardamom; Indian cardamom; Nepal cardamom; Indian black cardamom; Bengal cardamom; big cardamom; hill cardamon; winged cardamom; fake cardamom; false cardamom; amomum*.Black Cardamom (*Amomum subulatum* Roxb.) is a culinary spice from the *Zingiberaceae* family,[^powo] originating in the region(s) of HimalayasIt is used for its seed pod, primarily for nan.
 Its aroma is described as smoky, with a heat index of nan.[^ucla_medicinal_2002]

 ### Quick names